How to Become a Professional Poker Player: Tips From a Pro

 • On top of that, work with poker solvers to learn game theory optimal (GTO) strategies.

-• Use trackers to high tune your play and identify population tendencies.
+• Use trackers and take poker notes to fine tune your play and identify population tendencies.

-• Figure out the most profitable adjustments versus different players.
+• Figure out the most profitable adjustments versus different professional poker players.

 This list goes on and on.
 Basically, just try to become the best version of yourself every single day, and you will become excellent.

-Step 5: Take Care of Your Soft Skills to Stay on Top of Your Game
+How to Become a Pro Poker Player Step 5: Take Care of Your Soft Skills

-Many players lose a lot of money due to tilting, emotional decisions, or simply lack of concentration during the games.
+Many professional poker players lose a lot of money due to tilting, emotional decisions, or simply lack of concentration during the games.
 I like to call these “soft skills”.

 You’re only human, so while it’s not possible to completely stop these issues from affecting your games, you have to make sure you do everything you can to reduce them.

-Most players think that it is enough to prevent tilting or avoid playing when they’re feeling bad.
+Most professional poker players think that it is enough to prevent tilting or avoid playing when they’re feeling bad.
 While this is important, it is just a very small part of the whole picture.

 To perform at your best, you need to have a lot of energy and concentration.
 Be sure to: